TrishaSrikanth-459/DeployStega/routing/identifier_schemas.md

 ### Notes
 - Pull request edits, state transitions (draft/open/closed/merged), and branch updates do not alter the identifier.
-- Repository rename, transfer, or pull request deletion are platform-defined but **assumed not to occur during experiments**.
+- Identifier-changing operations such as repository rename, transfer, or pull request deletion are platform-defined but **assumed not to occur** during experiments.

 ---